ryan1002/Gulp-setup/README.md

 At the moment we have to write `gulp apples` and `gulp copyHtml` in order for gulp to complete the tasks.

-There is a more efficient way we can watch our files, as illustrated below:
+There is a more efficient way we can watch our files by adding a watch task to the bottom of our gulp file:

 ```
 var gulp = require('gulp');